Paneer do Pyaza

 Add milk and cover it with a lid and cook this on a medium flame.

 After 7-8 minutes, add garam masala and kasuri methi in it cover it and cook it for around 5 minutes.

 Add cream and cook it for 2-3 minutes.
 Sauté onions and peppers in some oil to cook them slightly and give some colour for 2 minutes.

 When the gravy leaves the oil, add paneer tikka pieces, diced pieces of onions and pepper to it.

-You can serve it with any bread like Butter Naan, plain roti, Lachha Paratha and/or with rice.
+You can serve it with any bread like Plain Naan, Lachha Paratha and/or with Jeera Rice.